Jawabiscuit/cookiecutter-houdini-project/docs/tutorial.rst

 Having problems?
 ----------------

-Visit our :ref:`troubleshooting` page for help.
+Visit the :ref:`troubleshooting` page for help.
 If that doesn't help, go to our `Issues`_ page and create a new Issue.
 Be sure to give as much information as possible.

 .. _`Issues`: https://github.com/Jawabiscuit/cookiecutter-houdini-project/issues